chrismo/platform-ws-services/JOURNAL.md

 I'm not sure if it's better - it's more dense, though I had to focus on either one to understand them, so I'll go with this change, and call "this is gross" no more.

+---

+Bah, the test suite is terribly slow.
+Sheesh 40s.
+Too much db recreation I'd wager.
+I've seen how to do my own TestMain, but that seems a little bit of a pain, and maybe there's something faster in general.
+Like just clearing the tables and such.

+Looking over all the TODOs, I'm going to leave "TODO: each of these as goroutine so one bad one can't block the rest?" -- Don't feel to strongly about the need to do that, given other work elsewhere with channels and such so far.

+Both the Slack and PagerDuty integration tests have the same comments around properly identifying an alert and such.
+Not sure if I'll come up with a good answer on my own and/or not too concerned about doing that before wrapping this up.

+I guess I'll poke around on the test slowness for a bit.
+See if there's a good Go profiler.

+---

+Added a benchmark test that just runs the setup and teardown.
+'Twas way slow.
+Changing to just truncating the tables made it much faster, and made everything in db setup idempotent.
+Times like these I'm not liking Go, too much hassle compared to doing something like this in Ruby.
+Now the whole suite runs in a few seconds, instead of a few dozen seconds, and still works first time out if alerts_test doesn't exist.